In 64-bit Windows, there are two ODBC Data Source Administrators: a 32-bit and a 64-bit version.

 Hence, CA Datacom Server provides both a 32-bit ODBC driver and a 64-bit ODBC driver.

-Refer to CA DATACOM TOOLS 15.1 section "Configure Your ODBC Client"
+Refer to DATACOM TOOLS 15.1 documentation, "Configure Your ODBC Client" section.

 "...Use the Microsoft ODBC Administrator to configure access to CA Datacom®/DB.
 You must have Administrator access rights to create or modify any ODBC data source, including the default ODBC data source for CA Datacom®.
 If you do not have Administrator access rights, the data source can be viewed as read-only....